The Right Fit For The Right Foot

 We were craving a partnership that would be capable of addressing these concerns and provide a service that is all too often, hard to come by.
 ‘Enter stage left’ The Running Company (TRC).
 It all began when long term friends, TRC founder Chris ‘Chicken’ Chapman and our main man David Turnbull had a conversation.
 ‘How to serve our members in the best way possible’.
 Fast forward to now and the partnership is truly becoming the ‘Perfect Fit.
 Pun absolutely intended this time!

-TRC pride themselves on providing the highest level of service and providing each customer the opportunity to undergo a thorough gait analysis.
+TRC pride itself on providing the highest level of service and providing each customer the opportunity to undergo a thorough gait analysis.
 The process, rich in detail and leaving no stone unturned iis very much worth the time required.
 Making sure you have the right shoes, the right fit and understand the ‘why’ behind the purchase.

 The Running Company’s summary of a gait analysis (taken from their website)